 ENERGY-EFFICIENT, LOW-E WINDOWS

-Whether you purchase vinyl, wood, composite or aluminum windows, each comes in varying degrees of energy efficiency.
-It’s determined by the type of frame material, number of glass panes, gas insulation sandwiched between the layers of glass, and low-e coatings on the glass.
+Whether you purchase vinyl, wood, composite or aluminum low-e windows, each comes in varying degrees of energy efficiency.
+It’s determined by the type of frame material, number of glass panes, gas insulation sandwiched between the layers of glass, and the number of low-e coatings on the glass.
 (Learn more here.)

 Ask us for details today about what kind of windows are appropriate for your budget, climate and style of home!